stevenyap/core/README.md

 - [x] API Contract type to be simpler
 - [x] Separate: Allow `array` in `UrlToken`
 - [x] Add opaque type
-- [ ] AuthPostApi with BodyParams + noBodyParamsDecoder no TS error!
-This may make mistake from developer same for urlDecoder

 ### API
 - [x] Local docker setup with database